nitinparasa/LSRE-Nitin-Parasa/ReleasePlanning/rplog.md

 I created this requirement to start a functionality of performing the login and logout functionalities of the website.
 I added the label clarification to this issue.
 As specified I linked the respective issues #27 and #103 to this.

 7. One of the requirement was about having enable and disable option for automatic logout option.
 I commented on this that the default option could be it being set to “enable” state considering the security of the user.

+#Week 50:
+Assigned myself to few areas on which I would like to work upon and then create a mock-implementation.
+The main area on which I focussed on is related Course Content in the web-portal.
+##Different Issues to which I have assigned myself are:
+####Course Content
+**1. #12 Course Start page:**
+**2. #14 Course News:**
+**3. #49 View Course Links:**
+**4. #54 Edit Course News:**
+**5. #64 Link to Course:**
+####Personal Page
+**6. #40 Personal Start Page Contents:**
+####Course Chatroom (Discussion Forum)
+**7. #100 Sentiment Analysis:**

+###Prioritisation:
+We have decided on the prioritisation technique to be used for this project.
+Prior to that I mentioned in the discussion model on the benefit of using Requirements Abstraction Model [1] in the Course Discussion Forum.
+I think this would make our work much easier as by the application of this tool we could separate the requirements into different abstraction levels.
+Using this as a base we could start the prioritisation techniques and then separate the requirements.

+Basically the requirements are placed in any of the four stages namely the Product Level, Feature Level, Functional Level and the Component Level.
+I believe that reading about how this method works and applying this knowledge to prioritize the work would lead to good estimation or prioritisation.

+I have gone through a lot of articles:
+[cost value]
+[software prioritizing]
+[Ahp]

+This information was useful but the whole team decided on using Grouping Techniques for the Prioritisation.
+Basing on the knowledge that I gained as a result of learning about the prioritisation techniques I think it would be better to prioritize the requirements across the cost and value criteria of developing a requirement.
+Looking at Boston Matrix and Cost-Value Approach by J. Karlsson and K. Ryan [cva] I arrived at this idea.

+##Dependencies between the requirements: According to Richard Berntsson Svensson et al. in his article [eleven] which originated in the research by Carlshamre in their article [indus] reveal that there are six different types of interdependencies.
+They are:
+1. AND
+2. REQUIRES
+3. TEMPORAL
+4. CVALUE
+5. ICOST
+6. OR

+Another point that I came across in [home1] in relation to dependencies affecting the prioritisation is that Coupled features are supposed to be released jointly because of their dependency.

+#Week 52:
+This week we implemented the prioritisation technique on the requirements.
+I would like to share my knowledge on the technique we used for this process.
+In this we planned to use the MoSCoW technique.

+Started reading about this technique on the internet and could learn the following:
+-	MoSCoW is a prioritisation technique used in many domains like software development, business analysis, etc. to attain a understanding among the various participants of a project about the importance level of delivery of requirements to the customers.
+-	This acronym has been derived from the categories this technique consists of.
+While prioritising requirements using this technique we place them in four different categories for each release.
+They are:

+1. Must Have: Those requirements which are labelled as MUST are to be delivered for the current release at any cost.
+These are the most critical activities and are given the highest priority.
+2. Should Have: Requirements that are labelled as SHOULD are equally important with those labelled as MUST but are not mandatory to be implemented for the current release.
+3. Could Have: Requirements labelled as COULD are desirable but not important for the current time-box.
+4. Won’t: They are the least critical requirements according to the participants of the release planning.
+These will not be implemented for the current schedule.
+These are either dropped or transferred to future releases.